DATASCI 185: Introduction to AI Applications

 Being cautious about AI therapy doesn’t mean defending the status quo.
 The status quo is also harmful.

-What LLMs literally cannot do
+What LLMs cannot do

 LLMs cannot: